rolandsfr/immutant/README.md

 This project uses [ceedling test runner for c projects]().
 Running tests requires having ceedling being installed via ruby `gem`.

-To run all tests use `ceedling test` within the interpreter project.
+To run all tests use `ceedling test` within the core/ lib or otherwise `make test` in the root.

 ## Building